Scientists find chemical clues on obesity in urine samples

 “Our results point to patterns of metabolic markers in the urine associated with obesity,” said Paul Elliott of Imperial’s epidemiology and biostatistics department, who co-led the study.

 “It may be possible to identify non-obese people who have such patterns in their urine profile.
-These people could be at risk of developing obesity and metabolic diseases, and might benefit from personalised preventative interventions.”
-(Reporting by Kate Kelland; Editing by Tom Heneghan)
+These people could be at risk of developing obesity and metabolic diseases, and might benefit from personalized preventative interventions.”